-Princeton Orthopaedic Associates currently has three MRI units at three different locations.
+Princeton Orthopaedic Associates has MRI units at two of our locations, including one open MRI scanner.